Ada Thomas

-Ada Thomas (July 31, 1924 – September 6, 1992) was a Chitimachan basket weaver who excelled in double-weave, split rivercane basketry.
-She was honored as a National Heritage Fellow by the National Endowment for the Arts in 1983.
-Examples of her weaving are housed in the permanent collections of the Birmingham Museum of Art, the Metropolitan Museum of Art and the Museum of International Folk Art, among others.
+Ada Thomas (Chitimacha, July 31, 1924–September 6, 1992) was a rivercane basket weaver from Louisiana.
+She excelled in double-weave, split rivercane basketry.

+The National Endowment for the Arts named her a National Heritage Fellow in 1983.
+Her baskets are in public collections, including those at the Birmingham Museum of Art, Metropolitan Museum of Art, and Museum of International Folk Art.

 Early life

 Ada Vilcan was born on July 31, 1924, on the Chitimacha Reservation, near Charenton, Louisiana, to Jane Bernard and Henry Vilcan.
-The fourth child in the family, her siblings were Alvin, Hollansworth, Esta/Esther, Raymond and Janet.
-Through the eighth grade, Thomas attended the reservation elementary school, where she also learned the Chitimacha basket weaving techniques from elders, Christine Navarro Paul and her sister-in-law Pauline.
+She was the fourth child in the family, and her siblings were Alvin, Hollansworth, Esta/Esther, Raymond, and Janet.
+Through the eighth grade, Thomas attended the reservation elementary school, where she also learned the Chitimacha basket weaving techniques from elders Christine Navarro Paul and her sister-in-law Pauline.
 The baskets woven by Chitimacha women are unique in that the patterns on the inside and outside are different, as two separate baskets are woven and joined at the rim.
-Using split cane, known locally as piya, dyed with natural walnut, "la passiance" plant root and lime to produce the traditional black, red and yellow colors, the strips are woven to produce designs of traditional animals of the bayou.
+Using split cane, known locally as piya, dyed with natural walnut, "la passiance" plant root and lime to produce the traditional black, red and yellow colors; the strips are woven to produce designs of traditional animals of the bayou.
 Alligators, blackbird's and cow's eyes, hearts, perch, snakes, and turtles are recurring motifs.
 The plain interior basket is woven first and once the rim is reached, the basket is turned and woven from the rim back to the bottom bringing in the colored design.